wyattscarpenter/n1pizza/readme.txt

 This is a theme for a very specific type of tumblr power user.
-For this tumblr theme, I thought "web design is a curse upon the world of the living; what if I only included the bare minimum of html in order to get all the possible functionality of a tumblr blog" and the answer is you get a sick theme!
+For this tumblr theme, I thought "web design is a curse upon the world of the living; what if I only included the bare minimum of html in order to get all the possible functionality of a tumblr blog" and the answer is you get a sick, minimalist, lightweight theme!

 Notable: